liyankova/wiki-scrapper/README.md

 # WikiScrapper

-WikiScrapper is a CLI tool to scrape documentation and wiki pages and convert them into clean .txt or .md files suitable for LLM context.
+WikiScrapper is a CLI tool to scrape documentation and wiki pages and convert them into clean .txt or .md files suitable for LLM context. no AI things here, this scrape just work without any weird API outthere feed that wiki you scrape and feed it to your dumb AI

 This refactor focuses on:
 - Respecting robots.txt